 In fact, with BIM you can visually represent the project in 3D before committing resources, time and effort to realizing the projects.

-For instance, BIM can estimate the quantity of people per day that you need in a part of the project.
+For instance, Building information modeling can estimate the quantity of people per day that you need in a part of the project.
 With this information, you can estimate the most effective size of machines and equipment to complement the output of the site crew in order to give you the ideal work output per day.

 BIM is an effective software and it could be costly.
-However, if you are on a tight budget, there are numerous open source and free tools of BIM software that you can try out on your projects.
+However, if you are on a tight budget, there are numerous open source and free tools for Building information modeling software that you can try out on your projects.
 This can be done before you can now purchase a full time more costly BIM software for your projects.

-Most importantly, BIM is a software for driving your action plan because more like a construction management software, it gives you access to project information which can keep you better informed in making project decisions.
+Most importantly, Building information modeling is a software for driving your action plan because more like a construction management software, it gives you access to project information which can keep you better informed in making project decisions.
 These decisions can help you in achieving the ideal work output.

 Choosing a BIM construction management software for your projects.